tildeman/GDBrowserWithTypes/README.md

 4) Type `npm i` to flood your hard drive with code that's 99% useless
 5) Type `npm run buildDeps` to flood your hard drive even more with a bundled glob
 6) Type `npm run build` to transpile all the code into something node.js can actually understand
-7) Type `cd out && node index` to run the web server
+7) Type `npm run dev` to run the web server
 8) GDBrowser is now running locally at http://localhost:2000

-If you want to disable rate limits, ip forwarding, etc you can do so by modifying `settings.js`.
+If you want to disable rate limits, ip forwarding, etc. you can do so by modifying `settings.js`.
 Doing this is probably a good idea if you feel like obliterating Rob's servers for some reason. (please don't)

 ## Using this for a GDPS?